OpenZeppelin/defender-templates/Readme.md

 Types used in serverless are prefixed by `Y`: `YSentinel` type describes how to define sentinel.

 ### Building an autotask
-Autotasks are small code snippets that you can upload to Defender platform.
-You can call them from sentinel, via schedule, or via webhook.
+Autotasks are small JS code snippets that you can upload to the Defender platform.
+You can call them from a sentinel trigger, via schedule, or via webhook.
 You can refer to those in serverless plugin as objects passed to sentinels.

 Autotasks are executed in a node 16 runtime with 256mb RAM and a 5-minute timeout.
 Code snippets are restricted to be smaller than 5mb in size.